What does it feel like to be the sibling of a child with cancer?

-Charlotte is the older sister of Olivia Courtney who was diagnosed with Langerhans Cell Histiocytosis in 2017 when she was 11 years old.
-Charlotte is 17 years old and attends Villa Maria College in Christchurch.
-She shared her experience of her sister’s cancer from her perspective at the Australian and New Zealand Children’s Haematology/Oncology Group Annual Scientific Meeting earlier this year.
+In 2017, 11 year old Olivia Courtney was diagnosed with Langerhans Cell Histiocytosis.
+Olivia’s 17 year old sister, Charlotte, attends Villa Maria College in Christchurch and shared her experience of her sister’s cancer at the Australian and New Zealand Children’s Haematology/Oncology Group (ANZCHOG) Annual Scientific Meeting earlier this year.

 When Olivia first developed a lump on her head, the doctor thought it was a fatty cyst.
-One day, Olivia was hit on the head by a football at school and the ‘cyst’ swelled up across her face.
-She also started experiencing headaches.
-It wasn’t long before the cyst was recognised for what it really was.
-It was cancer.
+Then one day Olivia was hit on the head by a football at school and the ‘cyst’ swelled up across her face.
+Olivia began experiencing headaches and it wasn’t long before the cyst was recognised for what it really was - cancer.

-Charlotte was also badly affected by Olivia losing her hair.
-Olivia stepped out of the shower one night, holding her hair in her hands.
-Charlotte was so angry and upset by it all and “hated life.”
 During Olivia’s treatment, Charlotte missed out on events, including her aunt’s funeral.
-On the day of the funeral, Olivia had to be admitted to hospital as she had a high fever.
-Charlotte offered to stay at the hospital so her Mum didn’t miss the funeral.
+On the day of the funeral, Olivia had to be admitted to hospital with a high fever.
+Charlotte offered to stay at the hospital so her mum could go to the funeral.

-It wasn’t all bad though.
-Charlotte liked looking after Olivia and doing fun things with her while she was in hospital.
-Her family was also always positive and grateful which helped them through the tough times.
-Going along to Olivia’s appointments also helped Charlotte cope.
-The appointments gave her the opportunity to find out how Olivia was really doing and talk to health professionals.
+Charlotte admits it wasn’t all bad though.
+She liked looking after her younger sister and doing fun things to keep Olivia’s spirits up while she was in hospital.
+The Courtney family was always positive and grateful, a mindset that would help see them through the tough times.
+Charlotte also found that going along to Olivia’s appointments made it easier for her to cope, giving her the opportunity to find out how Olivia was really doing and to talk to the health professionals.

 The turning point for Charlotte came when she ran a fundraiser for Child Cancer Foundation.
-She stood up in front of her school and spoke about the foundation.
-Everyone was so supportive and she realised that people really did care, even if they didn’t always quite understand what she and her family were going through.
+Standing in front of her school, she spoke about the Foundation and discovered that she had a supportive audience.
+It was then that she realised that people really did care, even if they didn’t always quite understand what her family was going through.

-Olivia finished treatment in February 2018 and is having regular checkups.
-Charlotte says that if she could, she would take back what happened to her family but she wouldn’t take back what it’s taught her family.
-Her sister’s experience has also inspired Charlotte to become a nurse.
+Olivia finished treatment in February 2018 and continues to have regular checkups.
+Charlotte says that while she wishes Olivia hadn’t got sick, she is grateful for what the experience taught her family.
+Her sister’s cancer has also inspired Charlotte to become a nurse.